BruinPlanTeam/BruinPlan/README.md

 ![Component Structure Diagram](diagrams/ComponentStructureDiagram.png)

-Owen u gotta add this

-i didnt wanna leave this blank so asked ai to make a random paragraph idk how well it aligns with yours

 The App component wraps everything with AuthProvider and MajorProvider for global state management.
 The DegreePlan page uses the usePlanManager hook, which coordinates useCategorizedCourses (fetches and categorizes courses), useDragAndDrop (handles the drag-and-drop logic), and useCourseValidation (checks prerequisites).
 PlanGrid renders the 4×4 grid of quarters, and CourseSidebar displays the categorized courses.
 Components like SavePlanButton, SavedPlansButton, and ProgressBar interact with the plan manager to provide the full functionality.

 ### 2. Database Schema Diagram